DigitalMitford/DigMitCS/networkAnalysis/2-exploringCytoscape.md

 # Part II: Exploring Cytoscape
-## A visual step-by-step guide, starting from a TSV file with node,s, edges, and descriptive data
+## A visual step-by-step guide, starting from a TSV file with nodes, edges, and descriptive data

 In [Part 1 of this tutorial](1-xqueryToCytoscape.md) we worked from an XML (TEI) based digital edition to pull network data using XQuery.
 After completing the XQuery, we have now output [a text file formatted as a TSV](network/sonnetsNA.tsv) that contains the data for our network analysis.